stellar/django-polaris/docs/sep6_and_sep24/index.rst

 ===================

 In addition to the web server, SEP-6 and SEP-24 require five additional processes to be run in order to work.
+If you're familiar with Celery, you can run four of the five commands documented here as periodic tasks.
+See the :doc:`documentation </celery/index>` for more information.

 Polling Pending Deposits
 ------------------------